Equations for fields with additional fundamental physical constants: Equations for LM-generalized spinor fields

-Equation (\ref{nde}) is not invariant with respect to spatial parity $P$.
-We give below the $P$ invariant equation for the generalized field $\Psi(\xi)$ with eight components, which is suitable for description of quantum particles with $P$ invariant interactions.
+The equation (\ref{nde}) is not invariant with respect to spatial parity $P$.
+Below the $P$ invariant equation for the generalized field $\Psi(\xi)$ with eight components is given, that is suitable for description of quantum particles with $P$ invariant interactions.